cheomanigua/webdocse/content/docs/git.md

 # Operations

 ### Git add
-- `git add [file]` or `git add .`
+- `git add [file]`: Add a modified or untracked file from the working directory to the staging area.
-- Add a file/all files that has/have been edited from the working directory to the staging area
+- `git add -u`: Add all modified files from the working directory to the staging area.
+- `git add .` Add all modified and untracked files from the working directory to the stagin area.

 ### Git commit
 - `git commit -m 'useful comment'`